Amnesia Scanner

 Amnesia Scanner is a Berlin-based electronic music duo created by Finnish-born Ville Haimala and Martti Kalliala, currently signed to the German experimental electronic music label PAN.

+Career

 Following the release of a live album in 2014, they released their debut physical EP AS as a vinyl exclusive in 2016.
 They have also collaborated with Holly Herndon and Mykki Blanco.
 The duo had a previous project called Renaissance Man.

+The duo's debut album, Another Life, was released in 2018.
+Another studio album, Tearless, was released in 2020.